viewstools/docs/README.md

 saved as `.view.js` file.

-If on some point you decide you don't need Views anymore you can always use generated components located in `.view.js` files without rewriting any code.
+If on some point you decide you don't need Views anymore you can always use generated components located in `.view.js` files without redoing the interface.

 ### Embedding Views
 Views can be used in other views through their file name.